Set a good example

-- Do not let kids hold or play balls or "escape" toys while they walk.
+- Do not let kids hold or play with balls toys while they walk.
 It's second nature to dart after these things if it gets dropped.

 - Cross in the painted crosswalk, not in the middle of the road or between cars.

-- Use specified "safe" crosswalks; use them.
-Safe crossings are marked while unsafe crossings are not marked.
+- Use specified "safe" crosswalks.
+Safe crossings are marked, while unsafe crossings are not marked.
 If it is too dangerous to cross, find a safer route.
 (Grand Army Plaza is an example of this.)

 - Walk at a medium speed; not too fast or too slow.
 Kids should keep pace so they cross before the light changes.
 Do not run across (the risk of a fall goes up).

 - Take a step back.
 Take a deep breath instead of stepping out to cross against the light.

 - Each corner has its own little challenges.
 Be aware and alert nannies to any quirk of nearby corners and crosswalks.
 Walk with them before they take kids out to show them first-hand.

 - Make sure cars are coming to a full stop and the driver has made eye contact with pedestrians before crossing.